twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 ***If you add a custom CMD in the Dockerfile, be sure to include -g daemon off; in the CMD in order for nginx to stay in the foreground, so that Docker can track the process properly (otherwise your container will stop immediately after starting)!***

 Simply put, it is to keep the Nginx service running.
-If not, the container will stop.
+If not, the container will exit.

 **Django + uWSGI Section**, you can take a look at the [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/api/Dockerfile) in the api folder

-It it mostly quite simple, but there I would like to point out one thing.
+It it mostly quite simple, but there I would like to point out one thing:

 Sometimes when we `pip install`, it runs very slowly.

 In these situations, we can add a `-i` option to change the index source, making it run a bit faster :grin: